donavail/wordpress-ubuntu-server/README.md

-# wordpress with ubuntu server
+# Wordpress with ubuntu server
 This repository contains how to make wordpress with ubuntu server

 # Things to be prepared